apache/submarine/docs/README.md

 ## Install Dependencies

-**Note: You need to install dependencies when using hadoop yarn 3.1.x + or above.**
+**Note: You need to install dependencies when using Hadoop YARN 3.1.x + or above.**

-Submarine project may uses YARN Service (When Submarine YARN service runtime is being used, see [QuickStart](./helper/QuickStart.md), Docker container, and GPU (when GPU hardware available and properly configured).
+Submarine project may use YARN Service (When Submarine YARN service runtime is being used, see [QuickStart](./helper/QuickStart.md), Docker container, and GPU (when GPU hardware available and properly configured).

-That means as an admin, you may have to properly setup YARN Service related dependencies, including:
+That means as an admin you may have to properly setup YARN Service related dependencies, including:

 - YARN Registry DNS